Chairman of the Board: Christian B. Hjort

 Hjort has one of Norway’s largest employment law practices.
 The firm represents large and small companies, as well as individuals in all areas of employment law.
 Their work spans employment contracts, work environment, working hours, sick leave and workplace safety issues, pension matters, personal data protection, collective employment law, restructuring and downsizing, transfer of undertaking, terminations and dismissals, as well as follow-up of whistle blower matters.

 Hjort provides legal advice to senior officials in major Norwegian companies regarding several cases that are currently under investigation by The Norwegian Competition Authority (Konkurransetilsynet) and by The National Authority for Investigation and Prosecution of Economic and Environmental Crime (Økokrim).

 IP, Communication, Media & Technology:

-Hjort is one of the leading Norwegian law firms within the renewable energy area.
+Hjort is one of the leading Norwegian law firms within the field of renewable energy.
 A large team of energy lawyers offer a full range of legal services in all key areas of the renewable energy sector.
+The highly-skilled team of lawyers from this department offer a full range of legal services in all key areas of energy law.
 Lawyers also provide assistance with transactions and reorganisations, litigation, PPA’s and regulatory advice.
-The firm advises a large number of energy producers, large energy consumers, power grid owners and system operators, municipalities, landowners, investors and other stakeholders.
+Hjort advises a large number of energy producers, large energy consumers, power grid owners and system operators, municipalities, landowners, investors and other stakeholders.